 Government institutions can benefit from infographics as well – one of the best ways of sharing dry, elaborate data is infographics!
 Government institutions are churning out these datasets and updates on a regular basis.
-They can drastically improve their digital presence with infographics.
+They can drastically improve their digital presence with these visual content.

 Much of the impact of government enterprises is measured in numbers.
 These numbers by themselves may carry little meaning.
-When shared via infographics, their performance in different periods of time can be best represented by infographics.
+When shared via infographics, their performance in different periods of time can be best represented by these graphical images.

 Similarly, non-profit enterprises can benefit vastly from infographics.
 NPOs usually rely on donations and other contributions from corporations or individuals.

 They can convey the value-add achieved by them, the challenge or problem they are solving, and their impact in their demography, skilfully and poignantly with infographics.

 This will greatly help them achieve their goals of raising funds and gathering a team of volunteers and other workforce.
 Eg, Education in Conflict by UNESCO.

 As with all other types of content, your content marketing can only be as good as your content.
 Well thought out, painstakingly created content wins head and shoulders above the mounting masses of generic content everywhere.

 Here are a few things to keep in mind while creating infographics, to make sure you get the right ROI on your infographic(s):